12 Oct Can I get dental implants while pregnant?

-Dental Implants and Pregnancy
+Dental Implants while Pregnant

 Pregnant women who are missing a tooth may be looking into options to have it replaced.
 While there are numerous options available, it is best to study the pros and cons of all these choices.
-Dental bridges and dentures are common tooth replacement options, mainly because these are cheaper and do not involve an intricate procedure.
+Dental bridges and dentures are common tooth replacement options.
+Mainly because these are cheaper and do not involve an intricate procedure.

-As for dentures, debris from food you eat tend to get stuck in between your teeth and the denture.
+debris from food you eat tend to get stuck in between your teeth and the denture.
 If you do not clean your teeth well, accumulation of debris can result to cavities and decay.
 As a result, you may be at risk of losing more teeth when you fail to perform proper maintenance techniques.
 In addition, keeping your dentures clean is time-consuming since you need to remove them each time you brush your teeth.
 The frequent removal of dentures may even cause your teeth to shift over time, although this may happen gradually.

 Is Dental Implantation Safe for Pregnant Women?